Tesla Academy

 This is a grab-bag of serious and speculative works on the subject.
 Some humorous works are included.
 Definitely worth having around.

 It should be mentioned here that much work by the late Charles Yost in Electrogravitics is worth reading.
 In 1984 he gave a presentation to the International Tesla Society that described electrical weather phenomena in great detail.
 While this specific presentation did not cover gravity interactions, his later work built on this did.
 This work was largely published in his Electric Spacecraft Journal.
+Hopefully these have been archived somewhere.
+Many current researchers, whether they know it or not, are building on his work.

 American Antigravity